enazari/enazari.github.io/_projects/DodgePersonation.md

 <h3>Idea Four</h3>
-Next, we tried an other idea, that inputs a human face into the system, and generates an image that has the master key propery we want.
+Next, we tried another idea, that inputs a human face into the system, and generates an image that has the master key property we want.
 In the following, I used my face image as the input, and successfully generated an image that can open more than 50% of the locks, effectively acting as a master key:

 <div class="row">
     <div class="col-lg-5 col-md-4 col-sm-4 mx-auto">